ymuichiro/quick_learning_symbol_en/03_account.md

 # 3.Account

 An account is a data deposit structure in which information and assets associated with a private key is recorded.
-Only by signing with the private key associated with the account is the datas on the blockchain updatable.
+Only by signing with the private key associated with the account is the data updated on the blockchain.

 ## 3.1 Creating an account

-The account contains a key pair, which is a set of private and public key, an address and other information.
+The account contains a key pair, which is a set of private and public keys, an address and other information.
 First of all, try creating an account  randomly and check the information that is contained.

 ### Create a new account
 ```js